T30 Journal โ Privacy Policy

 - Google Cloud encryption in transit (TLS) and at rest for all Firebase-hosted data

-- Keychain encryption for account credentials
+- Keychain encryption for account credentials and encryption keys

 - Optional App Lock (Face ID, Touch ID, or device passcode)